-Transform classic baking soda science into something fit for a Valentine’s Day STEM activity with these super-fun fizzing hearts reactions!
+Transform classic baking soda science into something fit for Valentines STEM activities with these super-fun fizzing hearts reactions!

 My kids had a blast with this simple experiment, and it was so much fun to see the hearts melt away.

 How to Do the Fizzing Hearts Reactions Experiment